 To understand RSA Vs. AES encryption lets us get into the depth of each encryption method.
-Let’s get started with RSA.
+Let’s get started.

 How does RSA Encryption Work?

 The RSA algorithm secures the data transmission.
 Widely used for securing data, it is one of the first practical public-key cryptosystems.
-The RSA algorithm is based on the fact that it is very difficult to factorize a large composite number into its prime factors.
+It is based on the fact that it is very difficult to factorize a large composite number into its prime factors.

 The RSA algorithm involves three steps.
 They are: